ELIXIR-IIB-training/2022-09-27-SWC-R-online/index.md

 {% comment %}{% endcomment %}
 AUDIENCE
-This workshop is only open to people from  ... .
+This workshop is only open to people from RENOIR, a European Training Network that aims to develop and implement a PhD programme in the field of muscle regeneration and aging.

 {% comment %}{% endcomment %}
 {% if site.carpentry == "swc" %}